yoann-dufresne/JC2BIMMM_sketches/README.md

 <summary>-- Partition MinHash</summary>

 In this section we will implement the partitions MinHash sketch.
-The idea behind it is to make the s valies from the sketch independant from each other such as no ordering is needed for sketch comparison.
+The idea behind it is to make the s values from the sketch independent from each other such as no ordering is needed for sketch comparison.
 So, a p-sketch (partition sketch), is composed of s partitions.
 When we compute the hash value of kmer we then want to always assign it to the same partition.
 For that we can use the modulus operation.